-A so called, “One Stop Shop” for the environmental regulation of sites operated by the waste management industry in the UK, was introduced in 2008 in the UK for Environmental Permits by Defra UK, and similar simplification measures were adopted in Wales and Scotland.
+A so-called, “One Stop Shop” for the environmental regulation of sites operated by the waste management industry in the UK, was introduced in 2008 in the UK for Environmental Permits by Defra UK, and similar simplification measures were adopted in Wales and Scotland.

-That’s not bad as these represent the majority of businesses and sites.
-Whereas both waste activities and industrial activities, were previously regulated under separate Waste Management Licensing (WML), and Integrated Pollution Prevention and Control (IPPC) regulations, both have been from that date regulated together under a single regime.
+That’s not bad, as these represent the majority of businesses and sites.
+Before the Environmental Permitting regime, waste activities and industrial activities were regulated under separate historical “Waste Management Licensing (WML) Regs.”, and the EU directives based “Integrated Pollution Prevention and Control (IPPC)” regulations.
+Both statutes from that date have been regulated together under a single regime.

-Subsequently, Defra has extended the same methods to other environmental regulations which have been brought under the EP umbrella, over a period of time.
-The greatest benefits enjoyed by process operators, has been in the waste sector where multiple authorisations have until now been an unwelcome feature of the way the old WML and IPPC regimes impacted their businesses.
-At the core of the EP simplification philosophy was be the publication of a series of standard permits for each type of site.
+Subsequently, Defra has extended the same methods to other environmental regulations which have also now been brought under the EP umbrella.
+The greatest benefits enjoyed by waste process operators have been in the waste management sector where the need for multiple authorisations had been an unwelcome feature of the way the old WML and IPPC regimes impacted their businesses.

-The option to apply for a bespoke permit for all sites remains open to applicants who wish to maximise operational flexibility, although this does also revert a project to the much criticised old system which was often slated for its high application costs, and potential for delays in agreement which would delay project programmes.
+The option to apply for a bespoke permit for all sites remains open to applicants who wish to maximise operational flexibility, although this does also revert a project to the much-criticised old system which was often slated for its high application costs, and potential for delays in agreement which would delay project programmes.